clowdr-app/clowdr-app.github.io/content/resources/attendees/making-the-most-of-clowdr-s-shuffle-feature.md

 * The target and maximum number of people per room is configurable.
 * The allocation/grouping algorithm aims to place the target number of people in a room together - but will do fewer if not enough are people are in the queue!
 * If someone is in the  Shuffle queue on their own for a while, they are allocated to an existing room if that room has less than the maximum number of people.
 * The Shuffle rooms last for a set number of minutes each.
-When a room ends, people are taken back to the queue page and can rejoin to be allocated to a new room with new people
+When a room ends, people are taken back to the queue page and can rejoin to be allocated to a new room with new people.